tchopra17/SpeechTherapist/README.md

 # Talk to Mario: The Speech Correction Application.

-Speechify is the only application designed to help children with speech impediment issues.
+Talk to Mario is the only application designed to help children with speech impediment issues.
 The application comprises of two streams that will help children practice their annunciation.

  * Lesson modules:
     * Lesson modules will first speak the sentences to the students, it will then ask the student to repeat the sentence to the application and analyze the student’s annunciation and provide a rating, and advice for improvement and practice sessions.